microsoft/vscode-react-native/README.md

 - Using dynamic debugging configurations

-  To use dynamic debugging configurations you can click on the `Show all automatic degub configurations` string in the `Run and Debug` panel, then select `React Native` in the list of extensions and choose the appropriate configuration in the Configuration list to start debugging.
+  To use dynamic debugging configurations you can click on the `Show all automatic debug configurations` string in the `Run and Debug` panel, then select `React Native` in the list of extensions and choose the appropriate configuration in the Configuration list to start debugging.

   ![Run dynamic debugging configuration](resources/images/dynamic-debugging-configuration.gif)